Choice and Change of Health Professional

 Changing health professionals

-Once the worker chooses his or her initial health professional(s), workers are not permitted to change to another health professional without WSIB authorization.
-Examples in which the WSIB may authorize a change include, but are not limited to
+Once the worker chooses their initial health professional(s), workers are not permitted to change to another health professional without WSIB authorization.
+Examples in which the WSIB may authorize a change include, but are not limited to:

 • the worker wishes to obtain care from more than two health professionals